How to manually upgrade PostgreSQL

 DEFAULT

-- (Optional) Prepare a backup download and back this up somewhere.
+database service. - (Optional) Prepare a backup download and back this up somewhere.
 This step is not required from a migration perspective but may be needed to comply with local policies or just useful as a pre-migration snapshot later.

 - Once the backup is complete, restore it to the